 The Ida B. Wells Memorial Foundation seeks to protect, preserve and promote the legacy of Ida B. Wells.
 We support organizations and programs that focus on education, superior journalism, social justice, equality and integrity.

-The Foundation supports the Ida B. Wells-Barnett Museum in Holly Springs, MS and awards scholarships to Rust College students.
-In addition, the Foundation provides support and guidance in the creation of an Ida B. Wells monument that will be built in Chicago, IL by the world-famous sculptor Richard Hunt.
+The Foundation supports the Ida B. Wells-Barnett Museum in Holly Springs, MS. In addition, they provides support and guidance in the creation of an Ida B. Wells monument that will be built in Chicago, IL by the world-famous sculptor Richard Hunt.